2023 Most Popular Communication & Journalism Master's Degree Schools in Kansas

 The following schools top our list of the Most Popular Communication & Journalism Master's Degree Colleges.

-Our 2023 rankings named University of Kansas the most popular school in Kansas for communication and journalism students working on their master’s degree.
-KU is a fairly large public school located in the city of Lawrence.
+Our analysis found University of Kansas to be the most popular school for communication and journalism students who want to pursue a master’s degree in Kansas.
+KU is a fairly large public school located in the small city of Lawrence.

 Women make up 76% of the communication and journalism majors at the school.

-Out of the 6 schools in Kansas that were part of this year’s ranking, Wichita State University landed the # 2 spot on the list.
-WSU is a fairly large public school located in the city of Wichita.
+A rank of #2 on this year’s list means Wichita State University is a great place for communication and journalism students working on their master’s degree.
+WSU is a fairly large public school located in the large city of Wichita.

 Of the 14 students majoring in communication and journalism at WSU, 36% are male and 64% are female.